 Keeping you accountable

 A strategic communication plan keeps your organization accountable to its vision and its goals.
 Because the research has been done with your publics in building your plan, it will be easier to anticipate the effects — and the ramifications — of your communications, policies, and courses of action.
 In other words, it serves as a compass that can keep you out of trouble and avoid self-created crises.
-(Crisis is the theme coming up in part 2 of this 3-part series).

 Investing in your goals

 A solid strategic communications plan ties back to your organization and its business goals.
 Because it is based on research among your audiences, it will also establish intermediate objectives leading to those goals.
 It will include immediate steps you can take to shore up holes in your channels and your messaging.
 You may not need further public relations assistance to carry out much of it.
 It is an investment toward meeting and exceeding your goals.
 That is something public relations has always aimed for, and a plan is a great place to make your PR investment.